-Dr. Tennant’s Probiotic Formula is a powerful synbiotic formula.
+Dr. Tennant’s® Probiotic Formula is a powerful synbiotic formula.

 Yes, you read that correctly – synbiotic (not symbiotic) formula.
 A synbiotic formula is a formula that combines probiotics and prebiotics.
 Because they work so much better together—a form of synergy—the term synbiotic is used to describe this biological synergy that can help support a healthier GI system.
-As you would expect, Dr. Tennant’s Probiotic formula takes synbiotic complementary medicine to the next level.
+As you would expect, Dr. Tennant’s® Probiotic Formula takes synbiotic complementary medicine to the next level.

-Dr. Tennant’s Probiotic formula includes:
+Dr. Tennant’s® Probiotic Formula includes:

-Dr. Tennant’s Probiotic Formula utilizes specialized delivery technology designed to keep probiotics alive and deliver them unharmed through stomach acid into the intestines, where they can colonize and provide health and wellness support.
+Dr. Tennant’s® Probiotic Formula utilizes specialized delivery technology designed to keep probiotics alive and deliver them unharmed through stomach acid into the intestines, where they can colonize and provide health and wellness support.

 Capsugel® DRcaps™ is a special vegetarian capsule technology that is proven to protect capsule contents through harmful stomach acid.

 In a qualitative and quantitative study using scintigraphic imaging methods, it was possible to assess the gastrointestinal transit of the Capsugel® DRcaps™ capsules and their release based on the scintigraphic images.

-Dr. Tennant’s Probiotic Formula is formulated to provide 30 billion CFUs (colony forming units) per serving of extremely robust, highly-resilient microflora probiotic strains with the viability to replenish healthy GI microflora.
+Dr. Tennant’s® Probiotic Formula is formulated to provide 30 billion CFUs (colony forming units) per serving of extremely robust, highly-resilient microflora probiotic strains with the viability to replenish healthy GI microflora.

 Prebiotics support probiotics and make a significant contribution to the viability of healthy probiotic strains.
 Prebiotics are basically food for probiotics.
 Taking prebiotics helps probiotics work more efficiently and stimulates the growth of existing beneficial bacteria in the GI tract.

-Many leading experts strongly support the supplementation of prebiotics as perhaps even more important than supplementing probiotics, because prebiotics provide support to the hundreds of healthy strains already in the GI tract.
+Many leading experts strongly support the supplementation of prebiotics as perhaps being more important than supplementing probiotics, because prebiotics provide support to the hundreds of healthy strains already in the GI tract.
 Supplementing probiotics allows for the introduction of only a small number of strains compared to the hundreds of strains already present in the GI tract that need nourishment to ensure our overall health and wellness.

-Dr. Tennant’s Probiotic Formula includes a special prebiotic called Propol®A. Propol®A is the highest molecular weight mannan fiber available today.
+Dr. Tennant’s® Probiotic Formula includes a special prebiotic called Propol®A. Propol®A is the highest molecular weight mannan fiber available today.
 Fibers (specifically plant fibers) are one of the primary foods of “good bacteria.”

 Propol®A's health benefits have been widely studied, and it has proven to be a superior prebiotic.